 You can use this rubric to evaluate your own science curriculum for NGSS.

-Equally important is the ability to create, analyze, and evaluate using NGSS three dimensional learning because science is not static.
+Equally important is the ability to create, analyze, and evaluate using NGSS three-dimensional learning because science is not static.
 Scientists are constantly discovering new knowledge or new ways of looking at existing knowledge.
-Therefore, students must be able to understand scientific concepts, use those concepts to answer questions and solve problems.
+Therefore, students must be able to understand scientific concepts, and use those concepts to answer questions and solve problems.
 Students must also recognize how those concepts connect to other concepts in other STEM fields.

 So, what do the NGSS 3 dimensions entail?
 Let’s take a closer look to understand more about how they relate to NGSS performance expectations.

 The Three Dimensions: Pillars of the NGSS 3D Learning Model

 Science and engineering practices are the same skills that scientists use to answer questions and engineers use to solve problems in the real world.

 An NGSS curriculum should teach the 8 science and engineering practices identified by the National Research Council:

 Asking questions (for science) and defining problems (for engineering)